Tifo: Football

+A fictional depiction of a tifoso in football is shown in Tifosi, an Italian film released in 1999.

 Cycling

 The word is commonly used to describe fans along the roadside at professional road cycling races in Italy such as Tirreno–Adriatico, Milan–San Remo, the Giro d'Italia, and the Giro di Lombardia.

-Passionate supporters of Italian cycling teams and cyclists are called 'the tifosi'.
+Passionate supporters of Italian cycling teams and cyclists are called "the tifosi".